eddiemcnally/k2/README.md

 - sudo apt-get install libcmocka0 libcmocka-dev

 ## Doxygen
-If installed, running 'mak' will cause Doxygen to be run on the source code.
+If installed, running 'make' will cause Doxygen to be executed against the source code.
 The generated output is written to the bin directory.